Navigating Clearing for International Students: Process, Criteria, and Considerations

 Do I have to have a student visa before applying in the UK?

-Some universities may have different policies.
+However, individual universities may have different policies.
 Some may require that you have all legal documents set up before applying for the course, while others may stipulate that you have it in place before you start.
-Speak to the university to find out what their policy is.
+Speak to the university to find out what their policy is when you apply.
+Most students apply to the university or college before turning to their visa options.
+Once you receive an offer you’ll be assigned a CAS number, which is used to apply for your student visa.
+Your new course must begin within 28 days of your visa start date, and the earliest you can apply is 3 months before your course starts.